 Starting at the proposal process, we encourage you to rethink the way that people learn, to develop takeaways that attendees can apply in their jobs, and to deliver content in engaging ways.
 Please review the proposer resources provided for more details.

 Right-sized program lengths

-The standard program length for the 2018 conference will again be one hour—consistent program lengths will mean more attendee-friendly educational opportunities and more scheduling flexibility.
-There is also the option to propose longer length deep dive programs (2.5 hours) and preconference workshops, which can range from half a day up to two days in length.
+The standard program length at the conference is one hour—consistent program lengths will mean more attendee-friendly educational opportunities and more scheduling flexibility.
+There is also the option to propose longer-length deep dive programs (2.5 hours) and preconference workshops, which can range from half a day up to two days in length.

 Q: Who can propose a program or workshop for the AALL Annual Meeting?